supervisely-ecosystem/volume-interpolation/README.md

 # How To Use

-1. Select segmented object
+1. Select interpolator (one-time operation)
-2. Select interpolator (one time operation)
+2. Select segmented object
 3. Press `Interpolate` button
-4. Wait for the app to process slices, when interpolation is created, you will see it in figures of the selected object
+4. Wait for the app to process slices, when interpolation is created, you will see it in the figures of the selected object.
+Press `APPLY` to save the result or `CANCEL` to make edits.

 **Controls:**